The School Direct (Salaried) programme is an employment based teacher training route.

 University Fees paid to UCL IOE

-Optional Masters level modules (PGCE top up) paid to UCL IOE.
+Optional Masters level modules (PGCE top up) paid by student to UCL IOE.

 (to commence in final term of training year).